 Through key stage 2, the computing curriculum aims to deepen understanding of computer science, information technology and digital literacy.
 Children become more skilled, and critical, users of technology, choosing tools that helps them achieve their goals while developing safe, and acceptable, online behaviours.

-This CPD, the first of two modules, seeks to broaden your understanding across the whole computing curriculum.
-You will demystify computers, developing understanding of data fundamentals such as binary, and learning how the parts of a computer system handle this data to carry out useful tasks.
-You will strengthen your knowledge of computer networks, including the internet and technologies such as search engines and email that make use of it.
+This CPD, the first of two modules, seeks to broaden your understanding of what computing looks like in the KS2 classroom.
+You will develop your understanding of how computer systems and networks work, and how this may be taught across KS2.
+Including looking at how the ng the internet and technologies such as search engines and email that make use of it.

 Other primary computing CPD;